Can I bring a power bank on a plane?

 Capacity matters.
 If the device label shows watt-hours, use that number.
 If it only shows mAh and voltage, convert to Wh before travel.

 Country and airline overlays can be stricter than the global baseline.
-Mainland China can require a 3C mark, Thailand applies a mAh cap, Korean carriers can add storage and charging restrictions, and recalled models may be banned even if their capacity is low.
+Mainland China domestic flights can require a 3C mark, Thailand may publish mAh approximations of Wh bands, Korean carriers can add storage and charging restrictions, and recalled models may be banned even if their capacity is low.

 Rule summary